 Protecting the health of your child gets considerably more complicated once he or she hits campus.
 Your family will have to figure out the best ways for your child to be insured.
 Should your son participate in the college-sponsored health plan?
 How long can your daughter stay on your health insurance policy?

 Mark Nichols has been answering questions like these for 22 years.
 As a vice president of the Markel Insurance Company in Richmond, Virginia, he provides insurance for more than 200 post-secondary schools, including more than 70 Christian colleges and universities.
-Campus Life asked him to share some suggestions and insights on insuring college students.
+We asked him to share some suggestions and insights on insuring college students.

 What's the first thing parents need to consider when thinking about health insurance for their college-aged son or daughter?

 The first question a parent should ask is "How does going to college affect my child's health insurance status?"
 For example, a student who goes to college part-time is typically not eligible to be covered as a parent's dependent, while full-time students may still be covered.
 However, even if your child will be a full-time student, their decision to move out and set up a different permanent residence can affect their eligibility.
 If you do keep your child on your policy during the college years, you should be aware that on different policies, children eventually "age off" of the policythat is, they're no longer eligible for coverage after age 19 or 21.
 At that point, sometimes there's a COBRA option.
 COBRA is a plan that allows parents to pay an additional premium to keep their children on the policy, but this option is typically quite expensive.